GDPR compliance statement

 HfL takes the privacy and security of individuals and their personal information very seriously and take every reasonable measure and precaution to protect and secure the personal data that we process.
 We meet the requirements of Cyber Essentials accreditation, and have robust information security policies and procedures in place to protect personal information from unauthorised access, alteration, disclosure or destruction and have several layers of security measures.

 GDPR roles and employees

-If you have any questions about our preparation for the GDPR, please contact email@example.com
+If you have any questions about our compliance to the GDPR, please contact email@example.com